VS Code Extension

 Real-time Analysis

-The AI watcher only analyzes functions that have changed, using content hashing to skip unchanged code.
-Results are cached for 60 seconds to avoid redundant API calls.
+The verify watcher only analyzes functions that have changed, using content hashing to skip unchanged code.
+Results are cached for 60 seconds, and the extension logs the exact local command in the Skylos output channel.

 CodeLens Buttons